Upgrading Major Versions

 Second, separating out your environments allows for upgrading them one at a time.
 While this may sound tedious, it is the most prudent approach and allows you to discover potential problems before they impact production.

-Make sure to perform your due diligence by reading the release notes that accompany the version you’re targeting for the upgrade.
-It’s also a good idea to read the release notes for the versions between your current version and target version.
-Bonsai has some tools to facilitate this part, discussed later in this document.
+Make sure to perform your due diligence by reading the release notes and breaking changes that accompany the version you’re targeting for the upgrade.

 Another thing to investigate is whether your application’s Elasticsearch client supports the upgrade candidate.
-There have been cases where a popular client or framework was several support versions behind the official Elasticsearch release; some of these have resulted in hours of down time for users who upgraded the Elasticsearch cluster beyond the version supported by their Elasticsearch client.
+There have been cases where a popular client or framework was several support versions behind the official Elasticsearch release.
+Some of these have resulted in hours of down time for users who upgraded the production Elasticsearch cluster beyond the version supported by their Elasticsearch client.

 Make sure to validate that searches will work as expected in terms of relevancy.
 Also make sure to test full deletion and reindexing in the least critical environments before upgrading production.
 Reindexing is something you should be familiar with anyway as a part of normal usage of Elasticsearch, such as changing analyzer settings, backfilling a new field, or - in this case - upgrading to a new major version.